tropicsquare/tropic01-stm32u5-usb-devkit-fw/README.md

 # About

-This is the minimal USB firmware for (todo the Tropic Square TROPIC01 development kit), based on the **STM32U535** microcontroller.
-Its primary function is to act as a USB-to-SPI master converter, master then talks to TROPIC01's slave SPI interface.
+This is a minimalistic USB firmware used by [USB devkit](https://github.com/tropicsquare/tropic01-stm32u5-usb-devkit-hw).
+It is based on the **STM32U535** microcontroller and its primary function is to act as a USB-to-SPI master converter (master then talks to TROPIC01's slave SPI interface).

-For hardware details, see the (todo ts13-dev-kit) hardware GIT repository.

 > [!WARNING]
 > This firmware only facilitates raw data transfer between the TROPIC01 and a host-side application.